Sessions will be held at St. Mary Catholic Church in Vinton. Retreats will be held at the Shalom Spirituality Center in Dubuque.

 Location: Shalom Spirituality Center, Dubuque

-IMPACT begins with a two-day retreat to reflect on the Gospel message and discipleship as the core of our faith.
+IMPACT begins with a two-day retreat to reflect on the Gospel message at the center of our faith.
 Prayer, reflection, conversation, food and fun are a part of this weekend experience.

 Topic: The Story of Salvation in Scripture